Charleroi, where Haitian immigrants were attacked by Trump, faces uncertainty following his victory: ‘I leave it to God’

 “I leave it to God,” she said.
 “As of now, there’s nothing I can do.
 I know for sure there’s a higher percentage in my heart that Trump means very well for the country.”

 It’s too early to say whether Trump’s promise of deporting Haitians who are currently safeguarded with Temporary Protected Status will play out.
-But in the meantime, Charleroi is still feeling the impacts of his remarks about its immigrant community, as well as the KKK flier and white supremacist stickers that followed.
+But in the meantime, Charleroi is still feeling the effects of his remarks about its immigrant community, as well as the KKK flier and white supremacist stickers that followed.
 Joe Manning, the Charleroi borough manager, said the FBI is expected to participate in a Pennsylvania Human Relations event about discrimination in the town, and a Catholic Church delegation made plans to visit the community.

 But in many ways, the community has simply gone quiet since Trump singled out the town in September.
 It felt even quieter the day after the election.

-Janvier is Haitian, and lives under the temporary protected immigration status that Trump vowed to end for Haitians.
+Janvier is Haitian and lives under the temporary protected immigration status that Trump vowed to end for Haitians.
 Janvier, a psychologist, said he fears Trump’s return to the White House because of such threats against Haitians but also understands why people didn’t want to vote for Harris, particularly out of concerns over the wars in Ukraine and the Middle East.

 » READ MORE: Donald Trump wants to revoke Temporary Protected Status for Haitians.
 What would this mean for Pennsylvania?